alainkaegi/pythonorama/data_structures/linked_lists.md

 ### Advantages of Linked Structures
 - There is never a need to copy the structure, so stack and queue operations take constant time in the worst case, not just amortized.
-- An item can be added to or removed from the front of a linked list in constnat, rather than linear, time.
+- An item can be added to or removed from the front of a linked list in constant, rather than linear, time.

 ## Resources